adrian11faudoa/File-Metadata-Microservice/Readme.md

 Subject:

+# File Metadata Microservice

+This is the boilerplate for the File Metadata Microservice project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice

 1. You should provide your own project, not the example URL.

 2. You can submit a form that includes a file upload.